Consensys/anonymous-zether/README.md

 This is a private payment system, an _anonymous_ extension of Bünz, Agrawal, Zamani and Boneh's [Zether protocol](https://crypto.stanford.edu/~buenz/papers/zether.pdf).

 The outlines of an anonymous approach are sketched in the authors' original manuscript.
-We develop an explicit proof protocol for this extension, described in the technical note [AnonZether.pdf](AnonZether.pdf).
-We also provide a full implementation of the anonymous protocol (including a proof generator, verification contracts, and a client / front-end).
+We develop an explicit proof protocol for this extension, described in the technical note [AnonZether.pdf](docs/AnonZether.pdf).
+We also providge a full implementation of the anonymous protocol (including a proof generator, verification contracts, and a client / front-end).

 Thanks go to Benedikt Bünz for discussions around this, as well as for basic Zether.
 Also, Sergey Vasilyev's [range proof contracts](https://github.com/leanderdulac/BulletProofLib/blob/master/truffle/contracts/RangeProofVerifier.sol) served as a starting point for our [Zether verification contracts](zether/contracts).